microentropie/DS18B20/README.md

 Arduino library.<br>
 Read temperature from DS18B20 in 10 milliseconds<br>
 (the standard library requires 800 milliseconds).<br>
-Please note that it will only work under the following conditions:
+Please note that it will work only if ALL of the following conditions are satisfied:
 * the chip is exactly DS18B20 (no DB1820 or other variants)
 * the chip has the standard connection: pin 3 (Vcc) connected to Vcc